OKR template in Google Sheets

 Your OKR tracking system is ready.
 You now have a clear overview of the progress your team is making towards their OKRs – in one spreadsheet.
 Progress is calculated automatically and updated inside your visual dashboard.
 Just change the time frame using the dropdown menu to display the results for the desired quarter.

 Do you need to manage the OKRs from multiple different departments?
 Sheetgo can help.
-You can expand on this template by using the Sheetgo add-on for Google Sheets.
+You can use our automated OKRs template.

 Only the manager needs a full overview of every team’s progress towards their OKRs.
 Using Sheetgo connections, individuals or teams keep track of their progress in their own spreadsheet.
 This data is then transferred to the manager’s master spreadsheet.
 And the best part?
 The data flows automatically.
 This means: